TEMPORARY CHILD SUPPORT

 First, the Custody question:

-Of course, if you haven't agreed on Parental Responsibilities (Custody), and Parent-Child contact (Visitation) the Magistrate will hear testimony on these topics and issue a Temporary Order on Custody at the same time.
+Of course, if you haven't agreed on Parental Responsibilities (Custody), and Parent-Child contact (Visitation) the Magistrate or the judge will hear testimony on these topics and issue a Temporary Order on custody either first (in the case of the judge) or at the same time.

 How is Child Support decided?